Brewing storm to sock Pacific Northwest, Upper Midwest

 The storm’s first act comes Monday night into Tuesday, when it will drag an atmospheric river, a narrow swath of exceptionally moist air that produces heavy precipitation, into the Pacific Northwest.
 Drought-plagued Northern California, blasted by an even stronger atmospheric river two weeks ago, will be hit again, chipping away at its long-standing water deficit.

 After slamming the Northwest, the storm will glide across southern Canada, grazing the northern Rockies with snow Tuesday into Wednesday.
-Between Wednesday night and Friday, it will gain strength as it dives into the northern Plains and Upper Midwest, blasting parts of northern and western Minnesota and the Dakotas with wind-whipped snow and bringing whiteout conditions to some.
+Between Wednesday night and Friday, it will gain strength as it dives into the Northern Plains and Upper Midwest, blasting parts of northern and western Minnesota and the Dakotas with wind-whipped snow and bringing whiteout conditions to some.

 Farther south across the Plains and toward the East Coast, a line of downpours will form along a cold front dragged east by the system, with a soaking rain likely by Friday into Saturday.

-Act 1: West Coast Soaker
+Act 1: West Coast soaker

 The catalyst for the heavy precipitation in the Pacific Northwest is an intensifying zone of low pressure several hundred miles west of the Washington-British Columbia border.
 This storm will strengthen fast enough through Tuesday morning to qualify as a meteorological “bomb,” or “bomb cyclone.”

 Counterclockwise winds around the storm will yank ashore a ribbon of moisture that will translate to heavy rain and appreciable mountain snows from western Washington to Northern California.
-The Center for Western Weather and Water Extremes is projecting that this atmospheric river will reach level 3 on its 0 to 5 scale for these events.
+The Center for Western Weather and Water Extremes is projecting that this atmospheric river will reach Level 3 on its 0 to 5 scale for these events.

 The core of the atmospheric river will aim at Northern California on Monday night and Tuesday.
 San Francisco is expecting one to two inches of rain.
 The Bay Area and much of northwestern California are also under a wind advisory for gusts up to 45 mph at low elevations and 55 mph in the mountains.